aniruddhahar/URP-WaterShaders/README.md

     2. Water clarity, opacity, refraction (through distortion)
     3. Triplanar Underwater caustics
     4. Adjustable flow speeds for surface as well as caustics
+7. A full screen render feature is added for underwater tint and distortion.
+With URP 14+ You can also use a local volume for tint, but it will not include distortion.

 ### Instructions for HDRP
 1. Make sure the project is properly set up and all graphs are working.